iOS

 }

-Each error also provides errorDescription and recoverySuggestion for user-facing messages.
+All SDK errors are represented by DashXClientError, which conforms to LocalizedError.
+Each error provides errorDescription and recoverySuggestion for user-facing messages:

 Offline Event Queue